 \subsection{Research hypotheses}

-The task of providing an instance-based explanation is usually declined in computing weights that highlight which parts of the input are more relevant.
+Providing an instance-based explanation usually involves computing weights that highlight the most relevant parts of the input.
 In the case of~\glspl{tg}, that means finding a weight $w_\texttt{t}(\timeidx)$ for time step $\timeidx$, and spatial weights $w_\texttt{s}(n)$ for node $n$, or $w_\texttt{e}(n,m)$ for edge $(n,m)$.
-To properly measure the performance of our explainability methods we require ground truth for each of these quantities.
+To properly measure the performance of our explainability methods, we require ground truth for each of these quantities.
 We call $m_\texttt{t}(\timeidx)$ the time ground truth, $m_\texttt{s}(n)$ the spatial ground truth on nodes, and $m_\texttt{e}(n,m)$ the spatial ground truth on edges.